louiseddp/MinITP/README.md

 ```
 You need a version of OCaml with `menhir` and `ocamllex`.

-Once the installation has been made, you can use the minimal logic proof assistant:
+Once the installation has been made, you can use the
+propositional intuitionistic logic proof assistant:
 `./proplog`

 ## Authors